jaiswalrahul2427/Expense-Tracker-Web-App/README.md

 **Installation:**

-+Clone the repository to your local machine.
++ Clone the repository to your local machine.
-+Open the project directory in your preferred code editor.
++ Open the project directory in your preferred code editor.
-+Run the index.html file in a web browser to use the Expense Tracker App.
++ Run the index.html file in a web browser to use the Expense Tracker App.

 **Contributing:**